naikshubham/Unit-Testing-in-Python-for-Data-Science/README.md

 - The second code block shows an example where no ValueError is raised and the context manager raises an exception called Failed.

+#### Unit testing exceptions
+- Getting back to the unit test, we call the function on the one dimensional array inside the context.
+- If the function raises a `ValueError` as expected, it will be silenced and the test will pass.
+- If the function is buggy and no `ValueError` is raised, the context manager raises a Failed exception, causing the test to fail.

+#### Testing the error message
+- We can unit test details